BGYO: BE:US

-The release of Tumitigil Ang Mundo on July 13, 2022, marked the new chapter of BGYO's music career.
+The release of Tumitigil ang Mundo on July 13, 2022, marked the new chapter of BGYO's music career.
 The track is the first single on their upcoming sophomore album.
 The group also embarked on their first mall tour as BGYO, "Best Time with BGYO Mall Tour", which lasted from July to August 2022.
 On July 15, the group took part on the "TUGATOG: The Filipino Music Festival 2022" alongside other Pinoy idol groups.
 The group played a part on the Nickelodeon's Bikini Bottom Bash, a birthday celebration for SpongeBob SquarePants.
-BGYO also participated on a benefit concert on July 22, "BE YOU: The World will Adjust", together with Red Velvet, BINI and Lady Pipay in the Mall of Asia.
+BGYO also participated on a benefit concert on July 22, "BE YOU: The World will Adjust", together with Red Velvet, Bini and Lady Pipay in the Mall of Asia.
 They are also part of "Star Magic 30th Anniversary Tour: Beyond The Stars" kick-off, supposedly they will participate on the United States leg of the tour in San Francisco and California but, not materialized.
 On July 28, BGYO were announced to sing the original soundtrack of the 2022 television adaptation of Mars Ravelo's Filipino superheroine Darna, entitled "Patuloy Lang Ang Lipad".
 On August 3, they were revealed as one of the guest performers on the upcoming "HIH All Access: The He's Into Her Grand Finale Concert".
-On August 14, the original soundtrack of Darna (2022 TV series), "Patuloy Lang Ang Lipad", was released.
+On August 14, "Patuloy Lang ang Lipad", was released.
 On August 15, BGYO's official light stick revealed, named as "The Light".
 On September 2, BGYO took part on Kumu is 4 U: A Birthday Concert.
 On September 5, the group embarked on their first-ever Mindanao show TNT Saya Fest sa Tuna Festival.
 On September 8, the group took part on the Lazada 9.9 Megasale Super Show.
-On September 13, BGYO performed Tumitigil Ang Mundo on It's Showtime and spilled partial details on their upcoming sophomore album.
+On September 13, BGYO performed Tumitigil ang Mundo on It's Showtime and spilled partial details on their upcoming sophomore album.

 In the last quarter of 2022, BGYO unveiled their sophomore album "BE:US" with "Magnet" as the lead single and the album's key track, "PNGNP".
-The group also participated on "EK’s 27th Pre-Anniversary Concert:P-pop Day" (October 9), "TNT Saya Fest sa Zamboanga Hermosa" (October 11), and "Mr. Music: The Hits of Jonathan Manalo" (October 15).
+The group also participated on "EK's 27th Pre-Anniversary Concert:P-pop Day" (October 9), "TNT Saya Fest sa Zamboanga Hermosa" (October 11), and "Mr. Music: The Hits of Jonathan Manalo" (October 15).
 On October 20, "Magnet" was officially released.
 On October 29, "Hallyuween 2022" took place; where the group performed The Light, The Baddest, Kundiman and Magnet.
 As part of their second album Be Us campaign, the group embarked on a US promo tour, which includes their visit at the TikTok Headquarters in Los Angeles, their performance on the Wish USA Bus, and a street performances at the Time Square and Union Square in New York City.
-On November 19, the group was featured on MYX Hits Different.
-On November 25, Tumitigil Ang Mundo was released as part of the An Inconvenient Love Original Soundtrack.
+On November 19, the group was featured on Myx Hits Different.
+On November 25, Tumitigil ang Mundo was released as part of the An Inconvenient Love Original Soundtrack.

+Legal action

+On June 19, 2024, BGYO filed cyberlibel and unjust vexation complaints against netizens who have been spreading false information to attack their group.